benvanik/vr.js/README.md

 * Download the [repository ZIP](https://github.com/benvanik/vr.js/archive/master.zip)
 * Extract to some path
+* Mac OS X:
+    * Run `bin/install.sh` to install the plugin.
+* Windows:
-* Chrome:
+    - Chrome:
         * Open Chrome to `chrome://extensions`
         * Check 'Developer mode' and click 'Load unpacked extension'
         * Select the `bin\` folder in the path you extracted the ZIP into
-* Firefox:
+    - Firefox:
         * Open an administrator command prompt
         * cd to `bin\` in the path you extracted the ZIP into
         * Run `install.bat`
         * You should see a successful message box

 ## Demos